Flensburg Government: Formation

-Schwerin von Krosigk's cabinet first met in Eutin, to which he and his ministerial staff had been evacuated, on 2 May.
+Schwerin von Krosigk's cabinet first met in Eutin, to which he and his ministerial staff were evacuated, on 2 May.
 Later on 2 May, and in view of the rapidly advancing British Second Army forces which were approaching Lübeck, Dönitz met Schwerin von Krosigk, Paul Wegener, Himmler, and Keitel to discuss the urgent necessity of a further relocation.
 Himmler argued for a move to Prague, then the last major central European capital city in German hands, and closer to advancing American forces with whom he hoped to negotiate personally, but Dönitz refused to sanction any move outside the borders of Germany.
 Moreover, the political situation of the Protectorate of Bohemia and Moravia was highly unstable.
 Dönitz decided instead to proceed to the Mürwik naval academy in Flensburg near the Danish border.
 The cabinet met in the sports school of the naval academy; while administrative offices and accommodation for the various ministries were established on the liner Patria, moored in Flensburg harbour.
-The German High Command, which had moved from Rheinsberg to Neustadt in Holstein two days before, then also relocated to Flensburg, while the SS leadership had been gathering at Flensburg since 28 April.
+The German High Command, which moved from Rheinsberg to Neustadt in Holstein two days before, then also relocated to Flensburg, while the SS leadership had been gathering at Flensburg since 28 April.

 Cabinet

+On May 2, Dönitz commissioned Schwerin von Krosigk to form a new Cabinet.
+This was to be a caretaker and non-political Reich government (geschäftsführende Reichsregierung).
+Von Krosigk was appointed Leading Minister, remained Minister of Finance, and on that day also replaced Arthur Seyss-Inquart as Minister for Foreign Affairs.

+Meanwhile, according to the Reichsministergesetz of 1930, the ministers of the Goebbels cabinet formally remained in office until they were replaced by a new minister, explicitly removed from office by the Reichspräsident, or voluntarily resigned.

+On May 3, Dönitz appointed Wilhelm Stuckart as Minister of the Interior and Minister of Culture, replacing Paul Giesler and Gustav Adolf Scheel.

+The new Reich government was presented on May 5.
+Julius Heinrich Dorpmüller, after being omitted from the Goebbels cabinet, was again appointed Minister of Transport and also Minister for Communications and Posts.
+Herbert Backe remained Minister for Food and Agriculture.
+Albert Speer replaced Walther Funk as Minister of Economics, Franz Seldte replaced Theo Hupfauer as Minister for Labor, and Herbert Klemm replaced Otto Georg Thierack as Minister of Justice.

-Three ministries were abolished outright (Air Ministry, Occupied Eastern Territories and Public Enlightenment and Propaganda).
-While retaining some members from the previous Hitler cabinet and Goebbels cabinet, Dönitz dismissed three ministers (Bernhard Rust, Alfred Rosenberg and Otto Georg Thierack).
-Other former ministers, such as Walther Funk (Economics) and Wilhelm Ohnesorge (Postal Affairs) also found themselves without new positions.
-The new government consisted of the following people:
+Three ministries were abolished (Air Ministry, Occupied Eastern Territories and Public Enlightenment and Propaganda).
+The ministries for Armaments and War Production and Church Affairs no longer played a role.